 The amounts of these elements of compensation are governed by the individual's employment agreements.
 See "Executive Employment Agreements" above.
-At December 31, 2023, each of the employment agreements had a term expiring December 31, 2024.
+At December 31, 2024, each of the employment agreements had a term expiring December 31, 2025 except Steven A. Tidwell.
 In addition, the meaning of "change of control" as used in the tables is set forth in the employment agreements.